 Men in orange suits turned up, hands in the air, boppin their heads as they looked on at Kanye and his dancers, wearing navy jail-like scrubs for the show.
 Looking down from the second tier, men pressed up against the glass as they listened to hits from his gospel-themed Jesus is King album, according to video released by the Harris County Sheriff’s Office.

 The concert comes two days before West is slated to speak at Joel Osteen’s Lakewood Church, where he’ll have a morning conversation about faith followed by an evening performance with his choir.
-Though the Lakewood visit has been in the works for a little longer, the jailhouse concerts came together at the last minute, after West’s people reached out to Sheriff Ed Gonzalez on Wednesday to ask whether the county’s top cop was down for a secret show.
+Though the Lakewood visit has been in the works for a little while now, the jailhouse concerts came together at the last minute; after West’s people reached out to Sheriff Ed Gonzalez on Wednesday to ask whether the county’s top cop was down for a secret show.
 The sheriff agreed, after denying the request intially.
 He eventually obliged, promising to keep it on the downlow and not tip off media in advance.
 Looks like everyone kept up their end of the bargain.